DRincs-Productions/pixi-vn-tester/README.md

 You can change the icon of the game by replacing the images in the `public` folder.

-### ink_labels folder
+### ink folder

-The `ink_labels` folder contains the Ink files that will be used in the game.
-In this project, all files `.ink`, that are in the `ink_labels` folder, will be included automatically in the `main.ink` file.
+The `ink` folder contains the Ink files that will be used in the game.
+In this project, all files `.ink`, that are in the `ink` folder, will be included automatically in the `main.ink` file.
 You can change this behavior by modifying the `src/utilities/ink-utility.ts` file.

 ### Writing/testing the narrative with Inky